opencord/docs/quickstart.md

 This section walks you through an example installation sequence on two different Unix-based platforms.
 This is just a surface introduction to CORD.
-If you'd prefer to understand the installation process in more depth, including the full range of deployment options, you should start with the [Installation Guide](README.md) instead.
+If you prefer to understand the installation process in more depth, including the full range of deployment options, you should start with the [Installation Guide](README.md) instead.